 6. Hangxiety: the stress that comes from hanging onto shit we don’t need.

 Whether you notice it or not, your belongings can have a significant impact on your mental and emotional well-being.
 From the ages of about 12 to 24, I was often anxious and went through bouts of depression.
 Now, I certainly won’t say that decluttering has solved all my problems, because that’s hella unrealistic and would be a big-ass lie.
 But having a simpler way of living (with less shit everywhere, and less time spent looking for things) has DEFINITELY helped my own mental health.
-And if you want some help getting there too, I gotchu.
+And if you want some extra help calming down, I gotchu.

 7. A Rolex will never buy you more time.